 Correct behavior teachings are traditionally done by a grandparent.
 Grandparents are seen as the disciplinarian of the family and also teach moral behavior, character education, and self-reliance.
 Native children are rarely, if ever, struck by an adult for misbehavior.

 Teachers should use a variety of methods to correct Native students on their behavior.
-Warnings for bad behavior in terms of “what would you grandmother say if you…” or using culturally appropriate humor which relieves the tension in the situation.
+Warnings for bad behavior in terms of “what would your grandmother say if you…” or using culturally appropriate humor which relieves the tension in the situation.

 Roles of Elders, Family, and Tribe

 Much research has been written on the importance of elders, family, and tribes in the teaching and learning process of Native students.
-Some non-Native teachers are often confused on the number of members in a Native students family.
+Some non-Native teachers are often confused on the number of members in a Native students' family.
 How many mothers, aunties, grandmothers, brothers, and sisters does this student have?
 And exactly how many homes?
 Native families can be large extended families within a certain tribe, clan, or band.

 Native students are taught to honor and respect their elders.
 It is not unheard of to see a young person taking care of their elders by bringing food, chores around their home, or running errands with or for them.
 Elders are the wisdom keepers of the family and tribe.

-The tribe is in charge of the Native students cultural identity.
+The tribe is in charge of the Native students' cultural identity.
 Students on a reservation have strong relationships and are strong living in their culture.
 Many Native students living in urban areas may not experience extended family relationships and may or may not be strong in the cultural knowledge.

 Teacher and Student Relationships